First Four EPs

-First Four EPs is a compilation album by the band Off! which features former Black Flag and Circle Jerks singer Keith Morris.
-The four 7-inch EP vinyl box set collection was released on December 14, 2010, by Vice Records, the CD version followed on February 15, 2011, and both contain artwork by Raymond Pettibon.
-The album was produced by Dimitri Coats and recorded and mixed by Steven Shane McDonald.
+First Four EPs is a compilation album by the punk band Off!.
+The album features four 7-inch EP vinyl albums, released on December 14, 2010, by Vice Records.
+The CD version followed on February 15, 2011, and both contain artwork by Raymond Pettibon.
+The album was produced by Dimitri Coats and recorded and mixed by Steven Shane McDonald, also the band's bass guitarist.